French Creek Council: European settlers

+Camp history

 In 1963, the Mercer County Council purchased the land for the development of a camp to replace Camp Kiondashawa.
 Jim Dunlop was president for four years during the fund drive and construction of the reservation.
 Carlton Hutchison was chairman of the camp fund drive.
 John Gross, the person who found this site, was the architect of buildings and camp layout.
 Vern Smith was camp development chairman for Mercer County Council.

 Custaloga Town Scout Reservation opened to Scout camping in the summer of 1967.
 A year later, in 1968 the first Scout summer camp season was held, with Dr. Frederick J. Brenner serving as Camp Director.
 Custaloga Town Scout Reservation was officially dedicated on Saturday, July 19, 1969.

-In the summer of 2018, Custaloga Town celebrated its 50th Anniversary with a camp-wide celebration.
+In the summer of 2018, Custaloga Town celebrated its 50th anniversary with a camp-wide celebration.
 Concurrent with this was the official ribbon cutting ceremony for a newly remodeled bridge that crosses Deer Creek.

 A Scout reservation refers to a camping facility that include more than one camp.
 As such, Custaloga Town includes Camp Hank Forker—which is and has always been the only camp.
 It is for this reason that the name Hank Forker is almost always ignored on promotional materials, patches, and programs.
 Plans for a second camp on the reservation have been in the making for many years.
 However, camp is always referred to as Custaloga Town.

 Mercer County Council, which had been renamed the Custaloga Council, would later merge with Washington Trail and Colonel Drake councils to form the French Creek Council.
 After the closings of the other two former council camps, Sequoyah- on the shores of Lake Erie, and Coffman- now a YMCA camp in Venango and Clarion counties, Custaloga Town became the primary camping facility for the French Creek Council.

 Each year Custaloga Town Scout Reservation hosts hundreds of Scouts from all over the United States, but mostly the Northeastern United States.